-Muddy says: Children can be children at this co-ed prep and brand new nursery with Scandi-style facilities and more, set in 100-acre of parklands overlooking the city
+Muddy says: Children can be children at this co-ed prep and nursery with Scandi-style facilities and more, set in 100-acre of parklands overlooking the city

 Part of the Kingswood Foundation along with Kingswood Senior School (further up the hill) founded by famous Methodist John Wesley back in 1748.
 His belief that Christian values were as important as education continues at the school to this day but it’s more about fairness, respect and compassion – you’ll see ‘Be kind, be kind, be kind’ on the walls – rather than hymns and prayers; you don’t have to hold any religious beliefs at all to come here.
 It’s an unpretentious, down-to-earth, happy place, renowned for its pastoral care as well as its academic standards.